sabSAThai/sabSAThai.github.io/about.md

 <!-- Content -->
 <!-- <h2 id="content">Short Introduction</h2> -->
 <p>Hi!
 I am a final year dual degree student at the Electrical Engineering, IIT Bombay.
-My research interests include but aren't limited to Computational Neuroscience, Auditory Cognition, Probability Modelling and Audio Signal Processing.
-I am interested in the fundamental questions around us.
+My research interests include but aren't limited to Computational Neuroscience, Auditory Cognition, Probability Modelling, and Audio Signal Processing.
+I have been working with Prof.Chaporkar and Prof.Sibi at IIT Bombay on the problem of estimating the Information Transfer Rate of Auditory Stimulus.
+We used Mutual Information as a metric to understand the amount and the manner of representation of the tempo of the music stimulus in our brain activity.
+We are now working towards developing an auditory stimulus reconstruction model for music.
+I am also working on a collaborative project at Honda Research Institute, Japan, with Dr.Nishina on Sensory Augmentation based on Synaptic Learning.
+In my third year, I interned at Honda Research Institute, where I worked with Dr.Heike Brock.
+We worked on Sign Language Translation using Deep Neural Networks.
+We used the encoder-decoder models to associate the motion sequences with the text sequences.<br>

+Looking back, my research journey looks surreal.
+I grew up reading biographies of scientists and always aspired to be one.
+The fundamental questions around us have always been a subject of fascination for me.
+After 10th grade, when I was introduced to Quantum Physics, I was almost sure of pursuing a research career in theoretical physics.
+When the time came to choose which branch I should opt for as my major, I expressed my choice to my Physics Professor, whom I adored very much.
+He advised me to take Electrical Engineering instead of Engineering Physics.
+The latter being the one I was interested in.
+But I am not complaining as I enjoyed my major a lot!
+And I am very happy about my current research area as well!
+Of course, nothing is stopping me from learning more about other fields.
+The quest for knowledge and understanding never gets dull.
+It doesn't.
+It's actually the opposite.
+The more you know, the more amazing the world seems.
+And it's the crazy possibilities, the unanswered questions, that pull us forward. <br>

+Since childhood, I have been a rebel, and my parents were liberal enough to allow me to ask questions and challenge them (something very rare in the country I come from).
+Politically, I identify myself as a socialist liberal.
+I am highly influenced by Noam Chomsky and his essay "The Responsibility of Intellectuals."
+I have written a few political blogs.
+Do check them out: <a href="landing.html">Posts</a>. <br>

+I am an amateur harmonica player, and I am still learning!
 I enjoy reading non-fiction, classic rock, folk, trekking and astronomy along with people who enjoy my interests :)</p>

 <!-- <div class="box alt">
 	<h3>Transformation through ages</h3>